nguyenalison/best-matched-restaurants-an/README.md

 - JUnit

 # Project Structure
-- *org.alisonnguyen.model*: Contains the entity classes representing database tables
+- **org.alisonnguyen.model**: Contains the entity classes representing database tables
-- *org.alisonnguyen.repository*: Contains the repository interfaces for loading data into the database
+- **org.alisonnguyen.repository**: Contains the repository interfaces for loading data into the database
-- *org.alisonnguyen.services*: Contains the functionality for querying by criteria
+- **org.alisonnguyen.services**: Contains the functionality for querying by criteria
+- **src/main/resources/data**: Location of CSV files
 - App.java is the main driver for where the application will be run

-# Approaches & Decisions
-The following are viable solutions however come with their caveats.
-This application will take approach #2 for the reasons that efficiency, maintainability and scalability outwiegh simplicity of structure, learning curve for set up and the inefficiency.
 ## Model
 1. Restaurant
   - String Restaurant name